Skin Tags in Children – Causes and Treatment

 If you see a tiny outgrowth of skin somewhere on your child’s body, don’t immediately panic!
 It might be a skin tag, which is usually painless.
-A definitive cause of skin tags is unknown, but several factors can determine whether a child is going to develop these skin outgrowths, and skin tags should be looked into.
+A definitive cause of skin tags is unknown, but several factors can determine whether a child is going to develop these skin outgrowths, and skin tags on kids should be looked into.
 These small, soft, and often flesh-coloured growths can be found on various parts of the body, including the neck, armpits, and groin.
 While they’re not usually painful or a cause for medical alarm, it’s natural for parents to seek information about them.
 Let’s read on to find out all about skin tags in children.

 What Is a Skin Tag?

 Skin tags are usually small outgrowths of skin.
 They can affect anyone of any gender or age, even children.
 They are usually only a few millimetres long, about the size of a grain, and are harmless.
 They are called papillomas.

 Causes of Skin Tags in Children